-Judith Brett is emeritus professor of politics at La Trobe University and one of Australia’s leading political thinkers.
+Judith Brett is emeritus professor of politics at La Trobe University.
 A former editor of Meanjin and columnist for The Age, she won the National Biography Award in 2018 for The Enigmatic Mr Deakin.
-Her other books include From Secret Ballot to Democracy Sausage: How Australia Got Compulsory Voting, Robert Menzies’ Forgotten People and Australian Liberals and the Moral Middle Class.
+She is the author of four Quarterly Essays: Relaxed and Comfortable, Exit Right, Fair Share and The Coal Curse.
+Her other books include From Secret Ballot to Democracy Sausage, Robert Menzies’ Forgotten People and Australian Liberals and the Moral Middle Class.

 By the author